+The warning will be lifted once the student has met attendance requirements of 71% or better.
 While a student is on Warning, should the student:

-- Have more than two unexcused absences from synchronous seminar and/or externship, the student will be moved from Warning to Probation. - Submit work late (without prior approval from an instructor to do so) and fail to meet the participation requirements for online work during the period of which s/he is on Warning; the student will be moved by the instructor from Warning to Probation.
+- Reach a 55% attendance percentage from seminar, skills lab, and/or externship, the student will be moved from Warning to Probation. - Submit work late (without prior approval from an instructor to do so) and fail to meet the participation requirements for online work during the period in which they are on Warning, the student will be moved by the Associate Director of Education from Warning to Probation.